TuralSuleymani/PJFormValidator/README.md

           'number' : 'Must be only number!!',
           'email' : "Email is not valid"
 ```
-  You can use one of them or one than one for every input element.
+  You can use one of them or more than one for every input element.
   Also your inputs must contain data-validation-error atrribute.
 This attribute allows you to show validation errors for given input.
 ```
  <form id="validatable-form">